RichardRosenblat/anima-engine-docs/architecture/daughter-architecture.md

-OH this is a **great diagram already** — the structure is right, it just needs **alignment, hierarchy, and boundary clarity** so it reads instantly instead of needing explanation.

-I’ll **remake it conceptually**, not visually pretty, but **architecturally aligned**.
-This is the version you could later turn into a clean SVG / draw.io / Figma.

----

 # 🧩 DAUGHTER — REFINED ARCHITECTURE DIAGRAM (ALIGNED)

 I’m going to restructure it into **clear concentric layers**, because that’s what your system *actually is*.